Timotheé Has An Image Problem

 It’s also why part of me can’t stand it.
 It doesn’t read as genuine.
 It reads as damage control.
 It’s “I want to keep my career, my female audience that made me famous and also my girlfriend.”
 And I think that’s fine.
 He shouldn’t be penalized in the eyes of the public for loving a bad bitch.

 To close out Black History Month, maybe this essay is just about cultural appropriation and its evolution.
 Timothée Chalamet is still corny.
 Kylie Jenner is still a white woman.
 And the #wigga act is annoying.
-If the Recording Academy just now gave Beyoncé AOTY, you’re not winning that Oscar, Timothée.
-And your “Black” girlfriend may be to blame.
+If the Recording Academy just now gave Beyoncé AOTY, you might lose that Oscar, Timothée.
+And the way your girlfriend is perceived might be part of the problem.

 The backlash isn’t about Kylie Jenner.
-It’s about how we still rank women — especially “Black-coded” women — in proximity to prestige.
+It’s about how we still rank women in proximity to prestige.
 And until that changes, no amount of marketing rebrand is going to save anyone’s Oscar campaign.

 Try again next year!